13 Best Social Media Scheduling Tools – 2023 Comparison

 Here are some common features you should look for in a social media scheduling tool:

-When it comes to social media, most businesses like to maintain a presence on at least 2 or 3 major social platforms.
+When it comes to social media, most businesses like to maintain a presence on at least 2 or 3 major social media networks.
 If this is the case for you, ensure that you choose a scheduling solution that will allow you to many all of your social media publishing from one centralized content calendar.

-An easy to use content calendar
+An easy to use social media calendar

 When scheduling your social media posts in advance, you want to be able to easily view what is due to be published and when.
-Tools like Agorapulse, SocialBee, and Pallyy all come equipped with an easy-to-use content calendar that help you to easily visualize your upcoming social campaigns so you can stay on track and make changes where necessary.
+Tools like Sendible, SocialBee, and Pallyy all come equipped with an easy-to-use content calendar that help you to easily visualize your upcoming social campaigns so you can stay on track and make changes where necessary.

 Curation and collaboration features